Skip to Main Content

 Employee ID Badges.

 Employee ID and visitor badges serve as a form of instant identification for everyone in the building and increase a sense of safety for our students.
-An ID is a quick way for students to be able to verify that a person can be trusted and has the ability to help them.
-Because the ID provides an aspect of familiarity it ultimately helps build students' relationships with staff much faster.
-Visitors who are wearing a visitor ID will also appreciate that you are displaying an ID like they are - it instantly gives them a sense of belonging.
+An ID is a quick way for students to verify that someone can be trusted and help them.
+Because the ID provides an aspect of familiarity, it ultimately helps build students' relationships with staff much faster.
+Visitors wearing a visitor ID will also appreciate that you are displaying an ID like they are - it instantly gives them a sense of belonging.
 Just like the cues mentioned above, ID badges should be worn consistently and should be readily visible, worn high on your chest or on a lanyard around your neck.

 Intruder Alert.

-Occasionally we might meet someone in the school that looks out of place.
-You might have noticed them entering through a side door or you might see they don’t have an ID badge or visitor pass.
+Occasionally, we might meet someone in the school who looks out of place.
+You might have noticed them entering through a side door, or you might see they don’t have an ID badge or visitor pass.
 You’ve noticed something amiss.
 What should you do?
 What are your options?
 Use these key strategies to help you.

 Be Direct.

-Some situations are straightforward and being direct is your best option.
-Be kind and polite, introduce yourself, and state your job, which along with your ID badge, will help establish your authority.
-Ask if you can help or make an inquiry about the person's presence here.
+Some situations are straightforward, and being direct is your best option.
+Be kind and polite, introduce yourself, and state your job, along with your ID badge, will help establish your authority.
+Ask if you can help or inquire about the person's presence here.
 What you are really saying is, “This is who I am.
 I work here.
 Are you supposed to be here too?”
 In this way, you can quickly define their motivations.
 It looks like this;

 Most people will recognize this interaction for what it is and give you a helpful explanation.
-If they do not or you get varying degrees of resistance then you may need to...
+If they do not, or you get varying degrees of resistance, you may need to...

 Get Creative.

-Persistence and thinking on your feet can go a long way to revealing the situation.
+Persistence and thinking on your feet can go a long way toward revealing the situation.
 You might choose to stay engaged and try to keep the conversation going.
-Try blaming a policy.
+You might also try blaming a policy.

 Or you might let them know you’re not going away.